 Tears Dress, 1938.
 A slender pale blue evening gown printed with a Dali design of trompe l’oeil rips and tears was worn with a thigh-length veil with real tears carefully cut out and lined in pink and magenta.
 The print was intended to give the illusion of torn animal flesh, the tears printed to represent fur on the reverse of the fabric and suggest that the dress was made of animal pelts turned inside out.
 Figures in ripped, skin-tight clothing suggesting flayed flesh appeared in three of Dali’s 1936 paintings.
 This puts to rest any notion that the ‘ripped' trend is a relatively recent innovation.

 Skeleton Dress, 1938.
 Designed for the Circus Collection, this stark black crepe dress used trapunto quilting to create padded ribs, spine and leg bones.
-Many designers today have referenced this dress in their designs.
+Many contemporary designers have referenced this dress in their designs.

 Shoe Hat, 1937.
 In 1933, Dali was photographed by his wife Gala with one of her slippers balanced on his head.
 In 1937 he sketched designs for a shoe hat for Schiaparelli which she featured in her Fall-Winter 1937-38 collection.
 The hat, shaped like a woman’s high heeled shoe, had the heel standing straight up and the toe tilted over the wearer’s forehead.
 This hat was worn by Gala, Schiaparelli herself, and by the Franco-American editor of the French Harpers Bazaar, heiress Daisy Fellowes, who was one of Schiaparelli’s best clients.